cdevroe/favorite-toots/readme.txt

 * Multiple instances of the block will now cache independently
 * Updating a Mastodon Favorites Block's settings will destroy that instance of the Block's cache
 * Updated the text-domain per WordPress.org "Plugin Check" test results.
+* Fixed temporary Editor Block icon SVG
+* New styling for Editor Block in the Editor

 = 0.1.0 =
 * Release